Technician Burnout: Causes and Real Solutions

 A strong technician does not walk in blind.
 They arrive with the day already mapped in their head — which jobs to hit first, which to stack for momentum, where to grab additional work to keep pace.
 When a technician is locked into flow, everything clicks.
 Speed builds naturally, accuracy stays sharp, quality is automatic, and the pride of doing excellent work fast is its own fuel.

 Flow is also fragile.
 Break it once and a good technician recovers.
 Break it repeatedly and the whole day unravels.
-The mental recalculation required to rebuild a plan mid-shift is exhausting and demoralizing.
-I used to think of it like a skeleton watch — every gear turning together.
-When you throw something into the gears, the watch stops.
-Real time keeps moving, but the technician’s planned day has been derailed.
-Protect the flow and you will see flagged hours climb.
+The mental energy required to rebuild a plan mid-shift is exhausting and demoralizing — and it is entirely preventable.
+I go deep on how smart dispatching protects flow state in a separate piece, but the short version is this: protect the flow and you will see flagged hours climb.
 Disrupt it habitually and you will watch motivation erode and turnover follow.

 Respect Their Life Outside the Shop